srinidhilokesh5/srinidhilokesh5/content/publication/conference-paper/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Myron L. Lard
+  - Dr. Robert L. Cook
-  - Yu Yang
+  - Dr. Yu Yang
-  - Abrar

 # Author notes (optional)
 #author_notes: